verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 .. arch:tag:: <sb type="pattern">int list</sb>

     This tag describes the switch block depopulation (as illustrated in :numref:`fig_sb_pattern`) for this particular wire segment.
-    For example, the firsth length 6 wire in the figure below has an sb pattern of ``1 0 1 0 1 0 1``.
+    For example, the first length 6 wire in the figure below has an sb pattern of ``1 0 1 0 1 0 1``.
     The second wire has a pattern of ``0 1 0 1 0 1 0``.
-    A ``1`` indicates the existance of a switch block and a ``0`` indicates that there is no switch box at that point.
+    A ``1`` indicates the existence of a switch block and a ``0`` indicates that there is no switch box at that point.
     Note that there a 7 entries in the integer list for a length 6 wire.
-    For a length L wire there must be L+1 entries seperated by spaces.
+    For a length L wire there must be L+1 entries separated by spaces.

 .. arch:tag:: <cb type="pattern">int list</cb>

     This tag describes the connection block depopulation (as illustrated by the circles in :numref:`fig_sb_pattern`) for this particular wire segment.
-    For example, the firsth length 6 wire in the figure below has an sb pattern of ``1 1 1 1 1 1``.
+    For example, the first length 6 wire in the figure below has an sb pattern of ``1 1 1 1 1 1``.
     The third wire has a pattern of ``1 0 0 1 1 0``.
-    A ``1`` indicates the existance of a connection block and a ``0`` indicates that there is no connection box at that point.
+    A ``1`` indicates the existence of a connection block and a ``0`` indicates that there is no connection box at that point.
     Note that there a 6 entries in the integer list for a length 6 wire.
-    For a length L wire there must be L entries seperated by spaces.
+    For a length L wire there must be L entries separated by spaces.

 .. arch:tag:: <mux name="string"/>